 If you don’t know what your monthly payments are, you can use our student loan calculator to get an estimate.
 It can give you a good idea of what you’ll pay each month.

-If you have federal student loans and are struggling to make payments on the standard 10-year repayment plan, one alternative you could consider is income-driven repayment.
+If you have federal student loans and are struggling to make payments on the standard 10-year repayment plan, one alternative you could consider is income-driven repayment (IDR).
 On an income-driven repayment plan, your monthly payments are determined as a percentage of your income.

-There are four options for income-driven repayment, and depending on the plan you enroll in, the percentage of your income used to determine your student loan payment amount ranges from 10% to 20%.
-More precisely, the payment amount is calculated as a percentage of your discretionary income — the income that is left after taxes and other mandatory charges and expenditures on necessary items.
+There are four options for income-driven repayment.
+Depending on the plan you enroll in, the repayment term is extended to 20-25 years and payments are capped at 10% to 20% of your income.
+More precisely, the payment amount is calculated as a percentage of your discretionary income — the income that is left after subtracting taxes and other mandatory living expenses.

-If you are repaying your loans on an income-driven repayment plan, the term will be either 20 or 25 years , depending on the plan you selected.
 While income-driven repayment plans might help make monthly payments more manageable, extending the length of the loan means you could end up paying more interest than you would on the standard repayment plan.
 The good news is that if you still have a balance at the end of the repayment term, your remaining debt is discharged (although it may be taxed).

 Making Extra Payments Based on Your Monthly Income

 Only you can determine where you want to focus your financial energy.
-An online student loan payoff calculator could help determine how much your overpayment will be accelerating your loan payoff—and how much this could be saving you in interest.
+An online student loan payoff calculator could help determine how much your overpayment could accelerate your loan payoff and save you in interest.

 Additional Options for Accelerating Your Student Loan Repayment

-If your budget is already lean and you don’t have the room to contribute an additional percentage of your income toward student loans every month, there are alternatives that could help you speed up your repayment plan.
+If your budget is already lean and you don’t have the room to contribute extra income toward student loans every month, there are alternatives that could help you speed up your repayment plan.

 One idea is to pick up a part-time job or find a side hustle that allows you to bring in a little bit of extra cash.
 Then you could focus all of your side hustle income toward student loan repayment.
-If it’s money you didn’t have before, so you may not miss it coming in.
+It’s money you didn’t have before, so your budget won’t have to make any sacrifices.

 Another option is to focus any unexpected or windfall money toward student loan repayment.
 When you receive a bonus at work or a birthday check from Aunt Edna, you could contribute that money to your student loans instead of spending it on a splurge expense for yourself.